Frenk3D/ing-sw-2022-Previtera-Riccardi-Scaccia/README.md

 Starts from index.html.

 ### Test coverage (on Server):
-Controller: ~73%  (methods that regards the communication are tested playing )
+Controller: ~81%  (methods that regards the communication are also tested playing the game)
 Model: ~88%